 A word of advice!
 Avoid sexist or gendered classifications, images and descriptions in your toys catalog.
 Organizing toys 'for girls' (pink, baby dolls and household chores) and 'for boys' (blue, cars and video games) is detrimental to your brand image and to the goal of eradicating prejudices starting from childhood.

 Many online toy searches are based either on a well-known brand, such as Mattel, Marvel or Disney, or on a new range that becomes an overnight sensation among children.
 Include this information in the product name to improve its positioning.

-Keywords for toys, such as wood, stuffed (or soft) toy, baby, airplane or horse, make it easier to search the web.
+Keywords for toys, such as wood, stuffed (or soft) toy, baby, airplane or horse, make it easier to search for them online.
 Include them in the names and description of each toy, and analyze trends that may become fashionable, such as slime, or electric scooters.

 Your descriptions of toys should be original, since these datasheets are reproduced throughout the Internet and yours will need to be differentiated from the products on Amazon, which will tend to appear in the first search results on Google.

-The most relevant data to include are the size and weight of product and box, as well as the maximum weight supported by the toy if it’s a vehicle, swing, inflatable, etc.
+The most relevant data to include in the product sheet are the size and weight of the product and the box, as well as the maximum weight supported by the toy if it’s a vehicle, swing, inflatable, etc.